 This blog and link to the downloadable and customizable Stakeholder Analysis template coincides with slides 35 – 39 of the eBook.

+A sense of stakeholder project predisposition is a good way to understand perceptions and concerns.
+Predisposition becomes great information to build out communication plans.
 Columns D, E, F, and G of the attached file allow you to identify each stakeholder’s predisposition to the project:

 - Negative Support/Low Influence;

 - Positive Support/Low Influence;

 - Positive Support/Moderate Influence; or